PoliticalGraveyard.com

 Mrs. C. Ben Ross — of Parma, Canyon County, Idaho.
 Democrat.
 Alternate delegate to Democratic National Convention from Idaho, 1940.
 Female.
 Presumed deceased.
 Burial location unknown.

 Kathy Rouyer — of Lewiston, Nez Perce County, Idaho.
 Democrat.
-Candidate for Presidential Elector for Idaho.
+Democratic candidate for Presidential Elector for Idaho, 1972 (on behalf of George McGovern and R. Sargent Shriver, Jr.).
 Female.
 Still living as of 1972.

 Virginia Russell — of Idaho Falls, Bonneville County, Idaho.
 Democrat.
 Alternate delegate to Democratic National Convention from Idaho, 1948.
 Female.
 Presumed deceased.
 Burial location unknown.